Buying a home in a special designated area in Malta is simpler than you think. Find out the permits required to invest in Malta property.

-Located in the Mediterranean, Malta has been popular for decades as a great destination for tourists as well as for expatriates interested in investing or buying real estate in Malta.
-For the last two decades, favourable tax regulations, improved red tape, increased accessibility and regulatory development has encouraged a growing number of people to invest in Malta property.
+Located in the Mediterranean, Malta has been popular for decades as a great destination for tourists as well as for expatriates interested in buying real estate for their personal needs or as a business investment.
+For the last two decades, favourable tax regulations, improved red tape, increased accessibility and regulatory development have encouraged a growing number of people, including EU and Non-EU residents to invest and buy hot properties for sale in Malta.

-There are certain areas that are designated as the primary residential areas.
+Special Designated Areas (SDAs) consist of a type of real estate in Malta and Gozo that can be found in certain areas that are designated as primarily residential areas.
 In these areas, foreign residents have the same rights as the Maltese when it comes to buying property in Malta.

-The property investment in these areas have been designed to offer high end amenities and condominium facilities to residents such as marinas, spas, swimming pools, shopping malls, supermarkets and restaurants.
+Special Designated Area properties for sale, in these areas, have been designed to offer high-end amenities and condominium facilities to residents such as marinas, spas, swimming pools, shopping malls, supermarkets and restaurants.

 The current Special Designated Areas in Malta and Gozo are the following.